Surgery to remove the cancer

 During surgery to remove the cancer, the surgeon may find that the cancer has spread around one or more of the major blood vessels in the area or into the lining of the abdomen (peritoneum).
 This may occur even if you had several scans and tests beforehand.

 If this happens, the surgeon will not be able to remove the cancer.
-However, they may be able to perform procedures (such as a bypass) that will relieve some of the symptoms caused by the cancer.
+However, they may be able to perform procedures (such as a bypass) to relieve some of the symptoms caused by the cancer.

 Podcast: Making Treatment Decisions